Dale Hollow Lake State Resort Park

 Playgrounds can be found near the lodge and in the picnic area.
 Three additional playgrounds are in the campground and can be accessed mid-November to mid-March.

-Outdoor lodge pool featuring a sloped entrance, seperate wading pool, and wheelchair lift that is ADA accessible is available for lodge guests only.
+Outdoor lodge pool featuring a sloped entrance, separate wading pool, and wheelchair lift that is ADA accessible is available for lodge guests only.
 Park visitors can enjoy a splash in the well-tended community pool inside the campground.
 Camping guests swim free.